Carly07/Deeelish/README.md

 Similarly, having changed their mind about a particular recipe entry, they could click on the **Delete** button located at the end of the recipe.
 The user was provided with a confirmation message for each edit and delete action completed.

 Additionally, this user was able to **View**, **Add**, **Edit** and **Delete** categories in both the Meals & Course and Cuisines collections by navigating to the **Browse Categories** link in the menu.
-There, they were presented with a button at the top to **Add New Category** followed by the results for both collections, each with the option to **Edit** or **Delete** by clicking on the expand icon.
+There, they were presented with a button at the top to **Add New Category** followed by the results for both collections, each with the option to **Edit** or **Delete** when the expand icon was clicked.

 When they selected to add a new category, they were redirected to a form containing the collection names as subheadings, an input field below each for their entry and a button to **Add Category**.
 If successful, they received a confirmation message but when the category already existed in the database, they receive a message advising them so and the category was not added to the collection.

 Similarly when they opted to edit a category they were taken to a short form with the collection heading, a pre-populated input field ready for editing and a **Save Changes** button to update the database.
-The user then received a confirmation message that the category had been updated and they were able to see their result in the category list as well as in the dropdown menus on the Discover Recipe, Add Recipe and Edit Recipe pages.
+The user then received a confirmation message that the category had been updated and they were able to see their result on the Browse Category page as well as in the dropdown menus on the Discover Recipe, Add Recipe and Edit Recipe pages.
 Users were also able to delete a category and observe the result in this way, but if they tried to delete a category that was already being used by a recipe, they recieved a message advising them so and the category was not deleted from the collection.

 ### Multiple browsers and devices